Trail Blazers vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Trail Blazers vs. Kings: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Portland Trail Blazers (32-43) are big, 13.5-point underdogs as they attempt to turn around a three-game losing streak when they host the Sacramento Kings (45-30) on Wednesday, March 29, 2023 at Moda Center.
-The contest airs at 10:00 PM ET on ROOT Sports NW and NBCS-CA. The matchup has a point total of 234.5.
+The Portland Trail Blazers (32-44) are heavy underdogs (-13.5) as they try to end an eight-game home losing streak when they square off against the Sacramento Kings (46-30) on Friday, March 31, 2023 at Moda Center.
+The contest airs at 10:00 PM ET on ROOT Sports NW and NBCS-CA. The matchup has an over/under set at 230.5 points.

 Trail Blazers vs. Kings Odds & Info